NateChris14/Formula-1-Pitstop-Prediction/README.md

 - Uses SMOTE for handling class imbalance in training data.

 ## Dataset
+This project utilizes the Ergast Developer API for Formula 1 data:
+Ergast F1 API.
 The project utilizes Formula 1 race data, including:
 - **Laps Data:** Information on lap times, tire usage, and positions.
 - **Weather Data:** Conditions like track temperature, rain levels, and humidity.